Dear reader of ADxS.org, please excuse the disruption.

 It is discussed that the reduced dopamine level due to the increased DAT count in ADHD-HI triggers hyperactivity.

-As expected, rats that develop no / hardly any functional DAT due to genetic manipulation have a significantly increased dopamine level in the striatum.
+As expected, rats that do not form / barely form functional DAT due to genetic manipulation have a significantly increased dopamine level in the striatum.
 Nevertheless, they also suffer from hyperactivity.
 This could still be explained by the fact that too high a neurotransmitter level triggers very similar symptoms to too low a neurotransmitter level, as the optimal neurotransmitter level required for optimal signal transmission does not exist.
 It is conceivable that if the dopamine level is only elevated because the dopamine is not stored again from the synaptic cleft into the vesicles due to a lack of DAT, it is present in high proportion in the synaptic cleft, but not in response to a stimulus (in order to create a common basis for decision-making together with many other nerves, by simultaneously transmitting nerve signals through the release of dopamine), but as an ever-present activation, which, like an annoying background noise on the radio, is also a noise but has nothing to do with the music being transmitted.

 Adults have a significantly lower number of dopamine transporters in the striatum than children.
 For every 10 years of age, there is a decrease of 7 %, whereby the decrease is significantly higher up to around 40 years of age than thereafter.
-In 50-year-olds, the number is only about half as high as in 10-year-olds.2425
+In 50-year-olds, the number is only about half as high as in 10-year-olds.2526

-Certain “risk” polymorphisms of the DAT gene correlate more strongly with the degree of symptoms of hyperactivity and impulsivity and less with the symptoms mediated by the PFC (inattention, working memory problems), since the PFC does not regulate dopamine via DAT (but via COMT).262027
+Certain “risk” polymorphisms of the DAT gene correlate more strongly with the degree of symptoms of hyperactivity and impulsivity and less with the symptoms mediated by the PFC (inattention, working memory problems), since the PFC does not regulate dopamine via DAT (but via COMT).272128

 In the striatum, dopamine degradation also appears to occur through membrane-bound COMT.
 Mb-COMT knockout mice (mice without membrane-bound COMT) show increased dopamine levels in the striatum, but not in the PFC.
-This suggests that mb-COMT is involved in dopamine degradation in the striatum, whereas only soluble COMT may be involved in the PFC.28
+This suggests that mb-COMT is involved in dopamine degradation in the striatum, whereas only soluble COMT may be involved in the PFC.29

 The principle of dose dependence in the effect of stimulants could correspond to the dose-dependent effect of dopamine and noradrenaline on the PFC - albeit with different results.
 Low elevations of dopamine and noradrenaline (as occur during manageable stress) improve PFC performance.
 Low-dose MPH increases dopamine and noradrenaline levels in the PFC.
 The effect of low-dose MPH and slightly increased dopamine / noradrenaline in the PFC is therefore concurrent.